By William Dachris

 Tell us about Sakellaropoulos Organic Farming?

 Our story begins in 1992.
 That is when we started to plant our olive trees, organically, by conscious choice, the Koroneiki variety olives for the production of olive oil and the Kalamata olives for the production of table olives.
 Nevertheless, our restless spirit and our love for what we do, did not leave us at a standstill.
 We wanted to offer more to the olive oil industry and to our customers and so we decided to take it one step further and produce bio-functional products.
-We searched, analysed, took action and finally achieved it since we were one of the pioneers who received certification for our organic cultivation in Greece and our products have participated in a plethora of studies on human health due to their high health beneficial properties.
+We searched, analysed, took action and finally achieved it since we were one of the pioneers who received certification for our organic cultivation in Greece and our products have participated in a plethora of studies (including Harvard and Yale Universities) on human health due to their high health beneficial properties.
 Our mindset led us to create an award winning, single estate family owned company, while that which makes us stand out is our passion for our constant quest for perfection and innovation.

 After an entire year of proper nurturing our olive trees, scientific monitoring of the progress during the production, hours of walking around our fields tending to every need of our trees, we have started picking our olives and producing our unripe olive oils starting a month ago.
 The first olive oils and analysis indicate that our groves are ready to produce the highest quality olives they can provide.